 Electives: B.F.A. students have the opportunity to enroll in one or two additional electives classes.
-These classes are a chance for you to take advantage of the academic breadth of the university, to take a class you know you''ll love or find something new to try.
+These classes are a chance for you to take advantage of the academic breadth of the university, to take a class you know you'll love, or find something new to try.
 You can also choose to take a third studio instead of one of your electives.
-Students will enroll in electives using Student Center from Monday, July 9, through Tuesday, July 17.
-A complete listing of classes is available in the fall 2018 course and time roster.
+Students will enroll in electives using Student Center from Monday, July 8, through Tuesday, July 16.
+A complete listing of classes is available in the fall 2019 course and time roster.
 Be sure to enroll in an elective that does not conflict with required classes.

 Step-by-step enrollment instructions, including tutorials, are available online.
 Please review this information before the enrollment period begins.